BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 position: 1
 ---

-After setting up the Restify configuration, and the authentication.
-The next logical step is to protect your API Repositories against unauthorized users.
+After setting up the Restify configuration and the authentication, the next logical step is to protect your API Repositories against unauthorized users.

 ## Request lifecycle

-Before diving in details about authorization, it's important for you to understand what is the actual lifecycle of the request.
-So you can know what to expect, and how to debug your app at any point.
+Before diving into details about authorization, it is important for you to understand what is the actual lifecycle of the request.
+On that account, you can know what to expect and how to debug your app at any point.

 ### Booting

 When you run a request (ie via Postman), it hits the Laravel application.
 Laravel will load every single Service Provider it has defined into `config/app.php` and [auto discovered ](https://laravel.com/docs/packages#package-discovery) providers as well.

-Restify injects the `RestifyApplicationServiceProvider`, it is injected in your `config/app.php` and it also has an auto discovered provider called `LaravelRestify\LaravelRestifyServiceProvider`.
+Restify injects the `RestifyApplicationServiceProvider` in your `config/app.php` and it also has an auto discovered provider called `LaravelRestify\LaravelRestifyServiceProvider`.

-- The `LaravelRestifyServiceProvider` is booted firstly, this will push the `RestifyInjector` middleware at the end of the middleware stack.
+- The `LaravelRestifyServiceProvider` is booted first.
+This will basically push the `RestifyInjector` middleware at the end of the middleware stack.

-- Then `RestifyApplicationServiceProvider` is booted, this will define the gate, will load repositories and make the auth routes macro.
-You have the full control over this provider.
+- Then, the `RestifyApplicationServiceProvider` is booted.
+This will define the gate, will load repositories and make the auth routes macro.
+You now have full control over this provider.

 - The `RestifyInjector` will be handled.
-It will register all routes.
+It will register all the routes.

-- On each request, if the request route is a Restify route, Laravel will handle other middlewares defined in the `restify.php` -> `middleware`.
+- On each request, if the requested route is a Restify route, Laravel will handle other middlewares defined in the `restify.php` -> `middleware`.

 ## View Restify

-Since we are now aware of how Restify boot itself, let's see how to guard it.
+Since we are now aware of how Restify boots itself, let's see how to guard it.

-Let's take a closer look to the package global gate:
+Let's take a closer look at the package's global gate:

 <alert> This gate is only active in a non-local environment. </alert>